cconsta1/ABMA/index.md

 ## PART I:  LEARNING TO WALK
 <a name="Chapter 1"></a>
 ### Chapter 1: The Foundational Steps of Building an Agent-Based Model
-*• Tutorial in basic NetLogo: agents, procedures and the interface • Definitions of modelling, simulation, algorithm • What is pseudocode? • Model documentation*
+<i> • Tutorial in basic NetLogo: agents, procedures and the interface • Definitions of modelling, simulation, algorithm • What is pseudocode? • Model documentation </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch1"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 2"></a>
 ### Chapter 2: Trading up to Complex Models of Economic Interaction
-*• Tutorial in intermediate NetLogo: variables, loops, breeds, reporters, lists • How to build complex models? • Definitions of scale, entity, stochasticity • Principles of code development & debugging techniques*
+<i> • Tutorial in intermediate NetLogo: variables, loops, breeds, reporters, lists • How to build complex models? • Definitions of scale, entity, stochasticity • Principles of code development & debugging techniques </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch2"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 3"></a>
 ### Chapter 3: Reaping the Rewards: Addressing Archaeological Questions
-*• Tutorial in advanced NetLogo: complex structures • Definitions of parametrization, artificial data, validation, equifinality • Simulating archaeological record & validation against data • How to write efficient code?*
+<i> • Tutorial in advanced NetLogo: complex structures • Definitions of parametrization, artificial data, validation, equifinality • Simulating archaeological record & validation against data • How to write efficient code? </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch3"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>